 quality of attention you give it.

-Over these last 17 years, I have dedicated countless hours of my time to my community -- as an elected official,
+Over these last 17 years, I have dedicated countless hours of my time to my community -- as an elected official on the city council,

-as an appointed board member and (mostly) as a volunteer.
+as an appointed board member to various agencies and commissions and (mostly) as a volunteer for so many activities too numerous to mention.
 Here are a few of my most notable activities:

 Sylvan Old Auburn Road Neighborhood